Pricing

 Numbers from the chart:

 The intent of the introductory rate is to lower the cost of acquisition for the program.
-That is a legitimate business strategy.
-The friction is when patients budget against the headline number, then discover their second month bills 2-4x.
+The friction is when patients budget against the headline number then discover their second month bills 2-4x.

-Honest programs make the rate jump prominent on the pricing page.
-Less honest programs make it discoverable only in the terms of service.
+Upfront programs make the rate jump prominent on the pricing page.
+Less candid programs make it discoverable only in the terms of service.
 Read the terms before signing up.

 4. Setup fees and prepay structures